gayeongpark/gayeongpark.github.io/_posts/2024-06-08-TCM-Security-Networking-Refresher.md

 **Dynamic IP addresses change over time**.
 It can be used for devices such as computers, smartphones, and tablets, where a constant address is not necessary.
 And it is for devices that connect to a network temporarily, like guest devices or IoT devices, often use dynamic IP addresses.

+**Static IP addresses** remain the same over an extended period and often used for services that require a consistent address, such as hosting a website or running a mail server.

 ### What is NAT

-`NAT` is a method used by routers or servers to translate private, local IP addresses to a public IP address and vice versa.
+`NAT` is a method used by **routers or servers** to translate private, local IP addresses to a public IP address and vice versa.

 This design, not only saves `IPv4` addresses (because of the address limitation of IPv4) but also adds a layer of security by hiding the internal IP addresses of local devices from the internet.